The "Liquid" Sculptra Butt Lift: Injecting Your Way to a More Shapely Behind

 For butt enhancement, patients typically undergo two or three sessions over a period of a few months to give the area more full, youthful appearance.
 The total cost is of about $8,000 to $12,000.

-The buttocks isn’t the only area in which Sculptra can be injected.
-Off-label uses also include volumizing treatments for the hands and hollowed temples.
+The buttocks isn’t the only area where Sculptra can be injected.
+Off-label uses also include volumizing treatments for hands and hollowed temples.

 Who is the “liquid” butt lift for?

-New York City plastic surgeon Dr. Lara Devgan says that Sculptra buttocks augmentation procedures have become a big part of her practice in the last two or three years.
+New York City plastic surgeon Dr. Lara Devgan says that Sculptra buttocks augmentation procedures have become a big part of her practice over the last three years.

-According to Devgan, the Sculptra butt lift can help pretty much anyone who seeks a moderate increase in size and projection.
-For those who aspire to bigger changes, the Brazilian Butt Lift (removing fat from plush areas like the stomach or thighs by liposuction and injecting it into the buttocks) is still the gold standard.
+According to Devgan, the Sculptra butt lift can help pretty much anyone looking for a moderate increase in size and projection.
+For those who aspire to bigger changes, the Brazilian Butt Lift –removing fat from plush areas like the stomach or thighs by liposuction and injecting it into the buttocks– is still the gold standard.